Fri28Aug2020Virtual Panel, University of St Andrews

 Who Speaks for Energy?

-The panel is entitled "Who Speaks for Energy?
-Responsibility and Authority in the Ethnographies of Energy in an Era of Anthropogenic Climate Change".
-The panel convenors are Sean Field, Pauline Destrée, and Mette High.
+The panel is entitled "Who Speaks for Energy? and the panel convenors are Sean Field, Pauline Destrée, and Mette High.

 The panel explores the ethical tensions and power dynamics vested in the social worlds of energy production, consumption, distribution and disposal.
 We ask: How are responsibility and authority crafted, accepted and challenged by those who speak for energy?
 And, in turn, by the people, communities, and non-humans that are dependent on and adversely affected by human energy practices?
 How do non-humans figure in energy dilemmas?
 Can, and should they be represented in the anthropology of energy, and by whom?
 How do we reconcile analysis of the energy sector’s provision of global energy needs and contribution to climate change with the voices, stories, beliefs, ethical sensibilities, lives and livelihoods of people who work in the fossil fuel, nuclear and renewable energy industries?
 Do anthropologists have a responsibility to avoid favouring or opposing some energy sources and voices over others?
 How do we, as anthropologists, navigate the ethical tensions of working with conflicting voices and demands for representation in a highly contentious field?

 The panel welcomes papers that reflect on the ethical challenges, tensions, and opportunities associated with ethnographically researching energy from field sites around the world.

 The Call for Abstracts for this panel has now closed.